Skip to main content

-Acceptable Use Policies for AI Agents in Education
+Acceptable Use Policies for AI Assistants in Education

-As artificial intelligence (AI) agents become increasingly integrated into educational environments, schools and districts must establish clear Acceptable Use Policies (AUPs) to guide appropriate, ethical, and effective student use.
-This white paper provides a practical framework for educators and administrators to define what students can and cannot do with AI agents, while preserving academic integrity, supporting learning outcomes, and ensuring student safety.
+As artificial intelligence (AI) assistants become increasingly integrated into educational environments, schools and districts must establish clear Acceptable Use Policies (AUPs) to guide appropriate, ethical, and effective student use.
+This white paper provides a practical framework for educators and administrators to define what students can and cannot do with AI assistants, while preserving academic integrity, supporting learning outcomes, and ensuring student safety.

 The guidance below is designed to be adaptable across K–12 and higher education settings and to evolve as AI capabilities and instructional practices change.